0x8/DatabaseDesign/README.md

 #### Commands

 * `initdb` Initializes databse with random information from `datagenerator.py`
+* `make-admin` Create a single admin user
+* `dbusertest` Prints usernames in the database
 * `run` Runs the flask web server
   * `--debugger`/`--no-debugger` Turn on (or off) the flask debugger.
 Off by default.
+* `shell` Run a python interpreter in the application environment